priyankaB99/Study-With-Me-Website/README.md

 To view a sample user account with realistic-looking content, log in with username 'sophia' and password 'sophia'.
 Click on the 'Mrs. McGreal English Project' channel to see the contents of a channel on display.

-We will be using React for the front-end of the site, Express.JS to handle the backend, and MongoDB as our database.
+We used React for the front-end of the site, Express.JS to handle the backend, and MongoDB as our database.

+To view locally:
+- Clone repo
+- Run `npm install`
+- In the overall repo folder, run `npm start` to start the backend server
+- In the "client" folder (where our React project exists), run `npm install`, `npm run build`, followed by `npm start`

 5 pts: Rubric
 - Approved by TA and submitted on time (5pts)